 When you add e-Commerce into the equation the third-party license costs start to become of greater significance to the overall budget, so that's when the balance of control over content publishing versus store management needs to be weighed over the ongoing costs.

-The user experience enhancements Craft CMS provides reinforce it as a premium publishing experience, but these come at a slight cost compared to equivalent WordPress functionality.
+The user experience enhancements Craft CMS provides reinforce it as a premium publishing experience, but these come at a slight cost compared with equivalent WordPress functionality.
 If you are in need of a site with big variations in layout and functionality across many pages, Craft CMS is our recommended platform as it does provide tangible ways of streamlining the management of complex sites.

 If, however, your main priority for the site is an online store, then you will need to decide whether Craft’s publishing experience is a worthwhile benefit considering the additional licensing costs associated.Got questions?
 Get in touch